clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/5-explore-azure-traffic-manager.md

 Which traffic-routing method should you use when you want end users to use the "closest" endpoint for the lowest network latency?

-( ) Performance{{Use when you have endpoints in different geographic locations, and you want end users to use the "closest" endpoint for the lowest network latency.}}
+(x) Performance{{Correct, Use when you have endpoints in different geographic locations, and you want end users to use the "closest" endpoint for the lowest network latency.}}

-( ) Geographic{{Select this routing method to direct users to specific endpoints (Azure, External, or Nested) based on where their DNS queries originate from geographically.}}
+( ) Geographic{{Incorrect, Select this routing method to direct users to specific endpoints (Azure, External, or Nested) based on where their DNS queries originate from geographically.}}

-( )  Priority{{Select this routing method when you want to have a primary service endpoint for all traffic.
+( ) Priority{{Incorrect, Select this routing method when you want to have a primary service endpoint for all traffic.
 You can provide multiple backup endpoints in case the primary or one of the backup endpoints is unavailable.}}